SMU Mustangs

 The SMU Mustangs are the athletic teams that represent Southern Methodist University in University Park, Texas, United States.
 (Note: Virtually all of the SMU campus lies within University Park, which together with its neighbor Highland Park forms an enclave within the city limits of Dallas.
 The United States Postal Service considers all locations within University Park and Highland Park to have a Dallas address.)
 SMU was founded in 1911 and joined the Southwest Conference, competing against Baylor, Rice, Texas, Texas A&M, Arkansas and Oklahoma A&M (which later became Oklahoma State).
 They have been a member of the Atlantic Coast Conference (ACC) since 2024.

 The football team has participated in various bowl games, from the Dixie Classic in 1924 to the Fenway Bowl in 2023.
 Football alumni include Heisman winner Doak Walker, All-American Eric Dickerson, and two-time Super Bowl winner Forrest Gregg.

 Conference affiliations

 Timeline history

 The Mustangs currently participate in the NCAA Division I (FBS for football) as a member of the ACC.
 From 1918 to 1996, the Mustangs were a member of the Southwest Conference, until it formally disbanded.
 The Mustangs subsequently joined the Western Athletic Conference and in 2005, SMU accepted an invitation to the Western Division of Conference USA.
-They accepted an invitation to join the Big East Conference, which split along football lines in 2013, with SMU and the other FBS schools reorganizing as the American Athletic Conference.
-SMU was the only private school in the conference when it began operation as The American in 2013, but it was joined by Tulane and Tulsa a year later.
-The Mustangs left the conference on June 30, 2024 to join the Atlantic Coast Conference.
+They accepted an invitation to join the Big East Conference, which split along football lines in 2013, with SMU and the other FBS schools reorganizing as the American Athletic Conference (now known as the American Conference).
+SMU was the only private school in the conference when it began operation as the American in 2013, but it was joined by Tulane and Tulsa a year later.
+The Mustangs left the conference on June 30, 2024, to join the Atlantic Coast Conference.